isabella232/specs-1/proposals/0004-simple-user-sessions.md

 User dat sessions are created by the user completing the signin flow.
 Each session has an ID, which is the URL of the user dat.
 An application can request a session using `navigator.session.request()`.

-#### Lifetime
+#### Session lifetime

-The session has no expiration time, but may be ended by the user through the browser UI.
-An application can end its session using `navigator.session.end()`.
+The session has no expiration time, but the user can end a session using the browser UI.
+An application can also end its session with `navigator.session.end()`.

 #### Permissions

 Applications with an active session may read and write any non-protected file on the user dat.
 After the session ends, all write permission is revoked.

 As with any other Dat archive, an application may request permission to write to a user dat without a user session.
-The browser should give the user a special warning and confirmation during the permission prompt (eg "This dat is a user profile.
-Are you sure you want to give write access?").
+The browser should present a special warning and confirmation message within the write-access permission prompt, e.g., "This application is asking for permission to edit your user profile.
+Are you sure you want to continue?"

 ## APIs